Today I’m going to show you how you can use your bullet journal notebook to do a brain dump.

 How Do You Create a Brain Dump Page

-Now, when you know what brain dump is, it’s time to create bullet journal pages in your notebook.
+Now, that you know what brain dump is, it’s time to create bullet journal pages in your notebook.

 The first page you want to set up is basically a blank one with a simple header.